Keyhole Tricuspid Valve Surgery

 How do we perform minimally invasive tricuspid surgery London?

-Both isolated tricuspid valve surgery repair and tricuspid valve replacement can be performed by keyhole (minimally invasive) approaches.
+Both isolated tricuspid valve surgery London repair and tricuspid valve replacement can be performed by keyhole (minimally invasive) approaches at our Essex Heart Clinic.
 While you are under anaesthetic, this is done by your doctor inserting a long, thin tube into your heart through a blood vessel in the groin.
 The tricuspid valve can then be repaired or replaced through a very small opening between the ribs on the right-hand side of the chest.
 Sometimes, we can even repair or replace the tricuspid valve through the blood vessel in the groin without any cuts in the chest at all.

 What are the benefits of minimally invasive tricuspid surgery London?